mykin-ai/expo-audio-stream/README.md

 const audioSubscription = ExpoPlayAudioStream.subscribeToAudioEvents(async (event) => {
   console.log('Audio event received:', {
     data: event.data,
-  });
+    soundLevel: event.soundLevel // Sound level can be used for visualization or voice detection });
 });
 // Don't forget to clean up when done